Presenter Guidelines and Policies

 The General Session room will be using computers and projectors configured for 1280 x 720 resolution - a 16:9 widescreen format.
 Converting your PowerPoint presentation will help ensure that little, if any, editing will need to be done on-site.
 See tips to convert your presentation for Windows and MAC users.

 Uploading live presentations and e-posters:

 As a presenter at ASRS Annual Meeting, you are requested to upload your presentation, paper on demand, course on demand, and/or electronic poster to a protected media server, hosted on behalf of ASRS by its onsite media vendor, Ovation, Inc. Prior to the meeting, you will receive instructions directly from Ovation with upload instructions.
 Lead authors should contact email@example.com for upload instructions and/or technical assistance.

 Helpful hints for developing presentations and posters:

-- Presentation technology requirements and tips (to come)
+- Presentation technology requirements and tips

 - Slide review checklist